The History and origins of the NW&DMR

 Back in 2013, the late Richard Goulding started planning to construct a miniature railway at the Epping Ongar Railway in Essex at North Weald Station.
 A steam locomotive was purchased from Station Road Steam (now our Stafford R.J Goulding), track work was built and work began.
 Sadly however the project never fully materialised and was abandoned.
 The track was put into storage and the locomotive moved to the Lodge Farm Park Miniature Railway where Richard ran it on a few occasions until he sadly passed away in 2015.

-Two years later, a plea was put out by the Epping Ongar Railway Volunteer Society (EORVS) for volunteers to attempt to re-kindle the project and to built and run a miniature railway somewhere on the EOR site.
+Two years later, a plea was put out by the Epping Ongar Railway Volunteer Society (EORVS) for volunteers to attempt to re-kindle the project and to build and run a miniature railway somewhere on the EOR site.

 Very rapidly a group of volunteers was formed.
 It also happened that by chance Richard Goulding's Stafford steam locomotive was put up for sale having not done much work since Richard passed.
 The volunteer group saw a massive opportunity here to re-unite Richards engine with its original home, and so approached the EORVS to see if a fund could be put in place to purchase the locomotive.
 Sadly the EORVS could not find the funding at the time to purchase the locomotive.
 So, scratching heads, a miracle occurred when the miniature railway volunteer group managed to club together and purchase the locomotive for themselves.
 To do this a new independent volunteer group was formed, and so the Epping Ongar Miniature Railway Group (EOMRG) was formed and the locomotive arrived at North Weald in the summer of 2017.